MicrosoftDocs/SupportArticles-docs/support/azure/devops/troubleshoot-subscription-related-scenarios.md

 Check the behavior on the billing page (**Organization settings > Billing > change billing**).

-This issue occurs if an AAD refresh token expires.
+This problem occurs if an AAD refresh token expires.

 ### Cause